-45. The official communications of Parties in support of the CBD, and in response to decisions of the Conference of the Parties, are a key communications resource.
+- 74. The official communications of Parties in support of the CBD, and in response to decisions of the Conference of the Parties, are a key communications resource.
 These communications have official status and provide information on the state of implementation of the CBD at the national level, as well as communicating the intentions of Parties with regard to implementation.
-For all official national reports and strategies, actions and national targets should be expressed against the agreed upon indicators.
+For all official national reports and strategies, actions and national targets should be expressed against the agreed upon indicators. - NBSAPs.

-(a) NBSAPs.
 National biodiversity strategies and action plans represent the policy intentions of Parties.
 The reality is that only some of the NBSAPs created under the Convention process possess a strategic vision, and a plan of action.
 A number of them, particular those that were created years ago, may be simple reports on biodiversity at the national level.
 However, in those cases where the NBSAPs do contain a plan of action, these should be used to communicate action at the national level.
 Further, NBSAPs should also include a communications strategy.
-Where possible, the process for creating the NBSAP should also involve a communications and outreach strategy.
-Use should be made of communications mainstreaming and reporting tools, such as the online Aichi poster tool developed jointly between GIZ and the Secretariat;

-(b) National reports.
+Where possible, the process for creating the NBSAP should also involve a communications and outreach strategy; - (b) National reports.
 Much greater use should be made of the information in national reports, both by the Secretariat and by Parties themselves.
 The information can be used to demonstrate successes in implementation, as well as to identify areas where more work is needed.
 Efforts should also be made to recover structured data from the reports and use this.